reef-technologies/handbook/training.md

  - https://www.twilio.com/blog/a-http-headers-for-the-responsible-developer - about modern http headers and what they do
  - https://datatracker.ietf.org/meeting/97/materials/slides-97-iccrg-bbr-congestion-control - about new TCP congestion control
+ - https://danluu.com/deconstruct-files/ - why writing to files is hard and you should probably not do it

 ### all python developers